andycroll/andycroll.com/_posts/2022/2022-01-17-enqueue-jobs-quickly-with-sidekiq-bulk.md

 ## Why not?

-Typically the tasks that require many concurrent jobs are not enqueued during a web request from a customer, so you're typically doing this in a way that doesn't impact the response times of your customers directly.
+It is more usual that enqueuing lots of jobs does not occur during a web request from a customer.
+Thus your customers are not necessarily suffering through the much slower approach.
+However if you are enqueuing jobs on the command line or in scheduled tasks it’s now _your time_ you are wasting!

 The pre-6.3.0 version of the bulk API is a little fiddly and leaves space for you to make a mess of the method.
 I'd recommend updating to the latest version and using the `.perform_bulk` syntax.